weseek/growi/README.md

     * OAUTH_GITHUB_CLIENT_SECRET: GitHub API client secret for OAuth login.
     * OAUTH_TWITTER_CONSUMER_KEY: Twitter consumer key(API key) for OAuth login.
     * OAUTH_TWITTER_CONSUMER_SECRET: Twitter consumer secret(API secret) for OAuth login.
-    * SAML_USES_ONLY_ENV_VARS_FOR_SOME_OPTIONS: If `true`, the system uses only the value of the environment variable as the value of the SAML option that can be set via the environment variable.
     * SAML_ENABLED: Enable or disable SAML
     * SAML_ENTRY_POINT: IdP entry point
     * SAML_ISSUER: Issuer string to supply to IdP